Cycling China – Bicycle Touring Across [Itineraries and Tips]

 In short, food will be the least of your problems when cycling in China.

-Often it’s better to eat in one of the many restaurants found all over the place (usually they have a green plastic tent), it’s sometimes cheaper than cooking on your own and it’s worth trying the local specialties.
-The cost varies but for 1.5$ you can eat a bowl of noodle soup everywhere (and they are delicious, especially in the West).
+The cost varies, but for 1.5$ you can eat a bowl of noodle soup everywhere (and they are delicious, especially in the West).

-Every restaurant specializes in something, there are small restaurants where you only eat noodle soup and fried rice, usually frequented for a quick lunch, then there are restaurants with the classic round table where you go with friends or family for dinner… and yes eat to infinity.
+Then there are restaurants with the classic round table where you go with friends or family for dinner… and yes, eat to infinity.

 Then there is street food that would require a separate chapter.
-One of the things we liked the most was the bread cooked in street ovens, usually by Muslims, there are dozens of types, stuffed with vegetables or minced meat or sausage.
-Roadside barbecues are ubiquitous in cities and towns
+One of the things we liked the most was the bread cooked in street ovens, usually by Muslims.

-Apart from remote areas of nomadic shepherds, where meat is the master, it is very easy to be a vegetarian in China, I have never had any problem finding different dishes every day.
+Apart from remote areas of nomadic shepherds, where meat is the master, it is very easy to be a vegetarian in China.
+I have never had any problem finding different dishes every day.

-The Chinese eat lots of vegetables, vegetarian noodles, and tofu in thousands of forms, you certainly won’t have to eat the same thing every day as in other countries.
+The Chinese eat lots of vegetables, vegetarian noodles, and tofu in thousands of forms; you certainly won’t have to eat the same thing every day as in other countries.

 There are also plenty of Buddhist restaurants that are 100% vegan.

-Getting Water (and alcohol) when cycling China
+Getting Water (and alcohol) when cycling in China

 bikepacking china

-The advice is, however, to drink bottled, boiled or filtered water.
-Often houses and hotels are equipped with water filters and always have a kettle available.
+The advice, however, is to drink bottled, boiled, or filtered water.
+Often, houses and hotels are equipped with water filters and always have a kettle available.
 Many hotels have a drinking water dispenser or have bottles available.

 Chinese people like to drink.
 In supermarkets, you will find imported wine and Chinese wine, which is the new fashion and is not even that bad, at least the red one.

 Locals drink beer and baijiu, which you find in 1$ bottles or loose in restaurants.
 The most classic is the one flavored with hawthorn berries, but there are also kiwis or other fruits.
-Industrial baijiu is pretty terrible, but the homemade one can be quite good.
+Industrial baijiu is pretty terrible, but a homemade one can be quite good.

 Beer could be hot or served with ice, and not because of a lack of refrigerators or electricity, but simply because the Chinese generally don’t drink cold things.
 Even water is almost always served hot.